How To Crate Train a Rottweiler?

-Dogs have natural instincts that they adopted many hundreds of years ago from their wild ancestors.
+Dogs have instincts they adopted from wild ancestors many years ago.

-Crate training isn’t cruel and it isn’t a punishment area for a dog, instead, it’s a safety measure and goes a long way in training your dog in all aspects of his life.
+Crate training isn’t cruel and isn’t a punishment area for a dog; instead, it’s a safety measure and goes a long way in training your dog in all aspects of his life.

 Why Crate Train a Rottweiler?

 Rottweilers are very avid chewers.
 Even as puppies, they can destroy not only their toys but your furniture, rugs, shoes, or anything they can get into their mouths.

 Their crate gives them a place to sleep, get some peace and hide from what they identify as any type of danger.

 Crate training helps potty training because your pup will not want to urinate or defecate where he eats and sleeps.

 It keeps your pooch safe from eating things he shouldn’t want when you can’t keep an eye on him and your belongings safe from him.

 You get peace of mind that he’s okay if he is crated while you run errands, and it also gives him comfort in his area.
 Crate training also helps with traveling in the future, so he will be less anxious on long drives.